willake/vreactable/README.md

 ### Component 3: Resonite World

 Next, download Resonite on Steam.
 Open Resonite and create a world.
 Import the VReactable inventory by copy `resrec:///G-HKU-Mixed-Reality/R-6586E3FF28427F32F9B8D2ADA8408D8DCEF6AE7894A49781AADAA08F7DB1FE57` and `Ctrl+V` in the game.
 Right click the object and save it to the inventory.
+Inside the VReactable inventory, there are some preset worlds for learning how to use the tool.

-Note that if it is not savable, it is because the current foloder is not a savable location.
+> Note that if it is not savable, it is because the current foloder is not a savable location.

 ![Visualizer-1](./assets/readme/visualizer-1_optimized.gif)
 ![Visualizer-2](./assets/readme/visualizer-2_optimized.gif)